timklge/karoo-tilehunting/README.md

 If you ride into a new tile, the app will show an alert and draw the tile in bright green.
 You can reset the bright green colored tiles by tapping the "Reset Tiles" button in the app's menu.

+You can temporarily hide the tile outlines on the map by tapping the stack icon in the same way you can hide the native heatmap.

 You can add the count of explored tiles and count of recently explored tiles to your data pages as data fields.